Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-checkpointstore-blob/README.md

-# Azure Checkpoint Store client library for Java using Storage Blobs
+# Azure Event Hubs Checkpoint Store client library for Java using Storage Blobs

-Azure Checkpoint Store can be used for storing checkpoints while processing events from Azure Event Hubs.
-This Azure Checkpoint Store package uses Storage Blobs as a persistent store for maintaining checkpoints and partition ownership information that can be plugged in to `EventProcessor`.
+Azure Event Hubs Checkpoint Store can be used for storing checkpoints while processing events from Azure Event Hubs.
+This package uses Storage Blobs as a persistent store for maintaining checkpoints and partition ownership information.
+The `BlobPartitionManager` provided in this package can be plugged in to `EventProcessor`.

 [Source code][source_code] | [API reference documentation][api_documentation] | [Product
 documentation][event_hubs_product_docs] | [Samples][sample_examples]